 Originally published in 2018.
 The recipe remains the same, but I’ve updated the photos and added more helpful methods and tips to improve your experience and make the process even easier!

-Why You’ll Love This Homemade Yogurt Recipe
+Why You’ll Love This Homemade Greek Yogurt Recipe

-Homemade yogurt is surprisingly simple—you only need two ingredients, and most of the time, it’s completely hands-off.
+Homemade yogurt is surprisingly simple; you only need two ingredients, and most of the time, it’s completely hands-off.
 It’s smoother and milder than store-bought, with a soft, fresh taste that’s not nearly as tangy.

 Once you try it, you’ll be amazed at how easy it is to make your own.
-No fancy tools or experience are needed—just a little patience, and you’ll be scooping creamy yogurt in no time.
+No fancy tools or experience are needed, just a little patience, and you’ll be scooping creamy yogurt in no time.

 I’ve made this recipe again and again because it’s reliable, affordable, and just tastes better than anything from a container.
-It’s also super versatile—perfect for breakfast bowls, smoothies, baking, or just a spoonful with a drizzle of honey.
+It’s also super versatile; perfect for breakfast bowls, smoothies, baking, or just a spoonful with a drizzle of honey.
+I’ll share how to make it in the Instant Pot and the Slow Cooker, keep reading!
+And also try this Sous Vide Yogurt!

 Greek Yogurt Recipe Ingredients